obsidionlabs/app-example/README.md

 ## Notes

-#### Change Sandbox URL
+#### Change Sandbox URL &  L1 RPC URL

-it's recommended to use your own local sandbox if you can as our hosted sandbox is a bit slower. you can change pxe url from Settings > Services in the Obsidion Wallet UI.
-If this doesn't work, directly change the value in local storage where the key is "obsidion_pxe_url".
+it's recommended to use your own local sandbox if you can as our hosted sandbox is a bit slower. you can change pxe url and l1 rpc url from Settings > Services in the Obsidion Wallet UI.
+If this doesn't work, directly change the value in local storage where the key is `obsidion_pxe_url` and `eth_rpc_url` respectively.

-#### Change L1 RPC URL

-you can change L1 RPC URL by setting the `eth_rpc_url` in local storage to your own L1 RPC URL.

 #### Devnet